ipfs/specs/REFRAME.md

      Proto optional [TransferProtocol]
      }

+    # Note: This is not quite valid IPLD Schema because having fallbacks within unions is not yet implemented and codified https://github.com/ipld/ipld/issues/194.
+We will use this syntax within this spec though.

     # Node describes a node (identity, network address, authentication, whatever else applies)
     # We expect different types of nodes, e.g. peer, miner, public IP, etc.
     type Node union {
      | Peer "peer"
+     | Any default
     } representation keyed

     type Peer struct {